 On October 19, Congress sent President Clinton a final

-increases of more than 10 percent for space science, life and microgravity
+of more than 20 percent for two NSF ressearch directorates and more

 The final VA-HUD bill provides nearly $83 billion for